Class 19 (2020-2022)

 Alaa Hammouda, Palestine

-University of North Carolina at Chapel Hill – School of Public Health
+University of North Carolina at Chapel Hill – School of Global Public Health

 As a young Palestinian woman and a lifelong resident of the Gaza Strip, Alaa has lived through three wars and under siege for more than ten years.
 Despite these challenges, she been able to advance her aspirations and continue to have hope for a peaceful future.
 I believe that through education and hard work Gaza will be a peaceful place one day.